cmcgheit/Wallpaper-App/Pods/SwiftEntryKit/README.md

 ## Installation

+SwiftEntryKit is compatible with Swift 4.2 as of release *0.8.1*.
+Developers who use lower Swift version can install release *0.7.2*.

 ### CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.
 You can install it with the following command: